 An IT project as a capstone experience, preferably in the student's area of concentration.
 It should involve the design and implementation of a solution to a nontrivial IT problem that has some practical meaning in the real world.
 Capstone experiences may include a special project conducted on- or off-campus under supervision of a faculty member or an internship or service learning project supervised by an off-campus project director in coordination with the advisor.

 Select one of the following:

 Open to students with permission of instructor.
 May be taken for credit more than once, total credit not to exceed 6 hours.
 Prerequisite: Permission of instructor.

-Supervised work experience in information technology.
-Up to 3 hours taken may count toward the IT major requirement.
+Supervised work experience in Information Technology.
+Up to 3 hours may count toward the major.
+Any additional hours must provide a significantly different educational experience.
 CR/NC only.
-Prerequisites: senior standing in information technology; written permission of department chairperson.
+Prerequisites: Senior Standing; permission of department chairperson.